-Please submit a 200-word (maximum) abstract by January 20, 2019.
-Abstracts will be reviewed, and up to eight will be chosen for presentation at the TLA Annual Conference.
-If your proposal is accepted for presentation, you must register for the conference where you will give a 20-minute presentation based on your abstract.
-Final papers are due by March 15.
+The deadline to submit a 200-word (maximum) abstract has passed.
+Abstracts received will be reviewed, and up to eight will be chosen for presentation at the TLA Annual Conference.
+If your proposal is accepted for presentation, you must register for the conference where you will give a 15-20 minute presentation based on your abstract.

 Great Ideas Lightning Talks & Posters

-- Conference registration is not required for participation in this one event only.
+Conference registration is not required for participation in this one event only.

-- All posters must be freestanding; no poster backing will be provided.
+All posters must be freestanding; no poster backing will be provided.

-- Laptops and tablets are welcome, but no electricity will be provided.
+Laptops and tablets are welcome, but no electricity will be provided.

 Proposals will be evaluated based on clarity and originality, and relevance to the 2020 conference theme and programming goals listed below; or let us know if you have something totally outside of the box.
 We are seeking diverse content & presenters – join us!